-Failure of third parties to comply with the regulations governing debt collection, bankruptcy and composition proceedings

-1. any adult person who shared a household with a debtor who is deceased or has absconded and who fails to disclose full details of that debtor's assets and to make themselves available to the Bankruptcy Office (Art.
+- 1. any adult person who shared a household with a debtor who is deceased or has absconded and who fails to disclose full details of that debtor's assets and to make themselves available to the Bankruptcy Office (Art.
 222 para.
-2 DEBA396);

-- 390 Originally Title 19.

-- 391 Amended by Annex No 8 of the FA of 16 Dec.
-1994, in force since 1 Jan.
-1997 (AS 1995 1227 1307; BBI 1991 III 1).

-- 392 Now Art.
-341 para.
-1.

-- 393 SR 281.1

-- 394 Now Art.
-341 para.
-1.

-- 395 Amended by Annex No 8 of the FA of 16 Dec.
-1994, in force since 1 Jan.
-1997 (AS 1995 1227 1307; BBI 1991 III 1).

-- 396 SR 281.1

-Failure of a debtor to comply with the regulations governing Debt Enforcement and Bankruptcy proceedings 2. any debtor of a bankrupt who fails to report to the Bankruptcy Office within the time limit (Art.
+2 DEBA401); - 2. any debtor of a bankrupt who fails to report to the Bankruptcy Office within the time limit (Art.
 232 para.
 2 para.
-3 DEBA);

-3. any person who possesses items belonging to a debtor as a pledge or for any other reason and fails to deliver such items to the Bankruptcy Office within the time limit (Art.
+3 DEBA); - 3. any person who possesses items belonging to a debtor as a pledge or for any other reason and fails to deliver such items to the Bankruptcy Office within the time limit (Art.
 232 para.
 2 para.
-4 DEBA);

-4. any person who possesses items belonging to a debtor as a pledgee and fails to deliver such items to the liquidators after expiry of the time limit for realisation (Art.
+4 DEBA); - 4. any person who possesses items belonging to a debtor as a pledgee and fails to deliver such items to the liquidators after expiry of the time limit for realisation (Art.
 324 para.
-2 DEBA);

-5. any third party who fails to comply with his duty to provide information and to deliver assets in accordance with Articles 57a paragraph 1, 91 paragraph 4, 163 paragraph 2, 222 paragraph 4 and 345 paragraph 1397 of the DEBA.
+2 DEBA); - 5. any third party who fails to comply with his duty to provide information and to deliver assets in accordance with Articles 57a paragraph 1, 91 paragraph 4, 163 paragraph 2, 222 paragraph 4 and 345 paragraph 1402 of the DEBA.

+Failure to comply with accounting regulations
-Any person who wilfully or through negligence fails to comply with the statutory duty to keep proper accounts or to preserve accounts, business correspondence and business telegrams, any person who wilfully or through negligence fails to comply with the statutory duty to preserve accounts, business correspondence and business telegrams.

-is liable to a fine.
+Any person who wilfully or through negligence fails to comply with the statutory duty to keep proper accounts or to preserve accounts, business correspondence and business telegrams, any person who wilfully or through negligence fails to comply with the statutory duty to preserve accounts, business correspondence and business telegrams, shall be liable to a fine.

-Failure to comply with the regulations governing the protection of tenants of domestic and commercial properties comply with accounting regulations
+Failure to comply with the regulations governing the protection of tenants of domestic and commercial properties